michafvdw/Datascience_iot_0990603/README.md

 ## How to build this project
 ### Hardware
--Flora microcontroller
+- Flora microcontroller
--TSL 2591
+- TSL 2591
--Bluefruit LE
+- Bluefruit LE

-###software
+### software
 -Arduino IDE
 -BluefruitConnect app on your phone (preferably ios)